Ashok Dhawale

-Ashok Dhawale (born 14 July 1952) is an Indian Peasant leader and the National President of All India Kisan Sabha.
+Ashok Dhawale (born 14 July 1952) is an Indian peasant leader and the National President of All India Kisan Sabha.
 He is one of the leaders of the Samyukta Kisan Morcha (SKM) which led a historic one-year long struggle that succeeded in getting the three Farm Laws repealed by the Central Government.
 He is also one of the leaders of the famous AIKS-led Kisan Long March in Maharashtra of 50,000 farmers from Nashik to Mumbai.
-He is a Polit Bureau Member of the Communist Party of India (Marxist).
-He was also the State Secretary of the Communist Party of India (Marxist) in Maharashtra for ten years.
+He is a Communist Party of India (Marxist) leader and member of the Politburo of the CPI(M).
+He was also the State Secretary of the CPI(M) in Maharashtra for ten years.

-Early life and education
+Early and personal life

 Ashok Dhawale was born on 14 July 1952.
 He is a medical doctor by training, and did his graduation from T. N. Medical College and Nair Hospital, Mumbai.
 He also has a Masters in Political Science from Bombay University.
 He practised medicine from 1976 to 1983, but later became a full time political activist.
 He is married to Mariam Dhawale, the General Secretary of the All India Democratic Women's Association (AIDWA).